twelve-of-code-official/.github/CODE_OF_CONDUCT.md

 We, as the contributors of [Twelve of Code](https://github.com/twelve-of-code-official), aim to make our community a safe, respectful, and welcoming community to be in.
 We aim to provide a place where anyone can feel safe, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, religion, and any other factor that can be used to discriminate against certain people.

-To help us reach our goals in providing a positive community for all, we ask that you follow these guidelines, using common sense, and to not abuse the absense of a situation listed.
+To help us reach our goals in providing a positive community for all, we ask that you follow these guidelines.
+We reserve the right to punish you if you do not.

 ## Examples of Behavior

-> [!NOTE]
-> These are only examples.
-Please use common sense.
-We reserve the right to punish you for any behavior we find disrespectful or breaking any of our rules.
+Please use common sense, and do not abuse the absence of a situation listed.

 ### Examples of Safe Behavior